-I verified quickly but there were only a couple connections in SYN_RECV.
+I verified quickly but there were only a couple of connections in SYN_RECV.
 Fortunately

 netstat gave us more clues.

-The number of waiting connections were high.
-After some reading it was obvious that they were only keepalive connections,
+The number of waiting connections was high.
+After some reading, it was obvious that they were only keepalive connections,

-anyway decreasing anything which could use resources sounded a good idea, so we decreased the
+anyway decreasing anything which could use resources seemed to be a good idea, so we decreased the

 keepalive_timeout to 45 from 75.

-The number decreased as well, but the responsiveness did not really change.
+The number decreased as well, but the responsiveness did not change.

 So return back to netstat.
 Listing, searching, filtering and grouping the netstat results and watching it for a couple of minutes, I